vitamin-c-vs-niacinamide-which-is-best-for-skin

 • Sensitive or irritation-prone skin: Start with Niacinamide.
 It’s generally gentler, reduces redness, and bolsters the barrier.
 Even skin conditions like rosacea can benefit from niacinamide’s soothing effects.

-• Oily or acne-prone skin: Niacinamide is often ideal here too, as it controls oil and inflammation (the MeDermatology, Protocol-Lab).
+• Oily or acne-prone skin: Niacinamide is often ideal here, as it controls sebum production and inflammation (Meddermatology, Protocol-Lab).

-• Hyperpigmentation or dullness: Vitamin C may give a quicker brightening impact thanks to its tyrosinase inhibition.
+• Hyperpigmentation or dullness: Vitamin C may provide a faster brightening effect due to its tyrosinase inhibition.
 Many use it specifically for sunspots and dark marks.

-• Aging skin or photo-damage: Vitamin C again is a top pick because of its collagen-building and antioxidant power (Healthline, Protocol-Lab).
+• Aging skin or photo-damage: Vitamin C is again a top pick for its collagen-building and antioxidant properties (Healthline, Protocol-Lab).
 It’s excellent for protecting against future UV damage when used with sunscreen.

 • Both concerns: The best routine often includes both.
 As one expert concludes, “your skin needs both nutrients” for synergistic results.
 In other words, you might use a Vitamin C serum in the AM and a Niacinamide serum in the PM, or use them together once daily.